rackerlabs/docs-style-guide/style-guide/how-to-article-guidelines.rst

    ``NAME   ACTIVE   DRIVER   STATE   URL``

-2. Create a VM that is running Docker.
+2. Create a VM that is running Docker by running the following command:

    ``$ docker-machine create --driver virtualbox test``

-   The ```--driver`` flag indicates what type of driver the machine will run on.
+   The ``--driver`` flag indicates what type of driver the machine will run on.
 In this case, ``virtualbox`` indicates that the driver is Oracle VirtualBox.
 The final argument in the command gives the VM a name, in this case, ``test``.